 3. Rodeo Drive

-From Hymn of Life, it’s just a quick walk down Rodeo Drive to the main shopping district in Beverly Hills.
+From Endless V, it is just a quick walk down Rodeo Drive to the main shopping district in Beverly Hills.
 Prada, Cartier, Chanel, Gucci and the Louis Vuitton flagship store are just a few of the fashion houses in the easily walkable area, which is anchored by the pedestrian-only Two Rodeo Drive.

 5. Greystone Mansion & Gardens: The Doheny Estate

 Historic estates pepper the residential areas of Beverly Hills, including Greystone Mansion & Gardens—a sprawling Tudor Revival on an estate built by the Doheny family.
 If you are a cinephile, you may recognize this registered historic landmark as a shooting location for films including The Bodyguard, The Social Network and Spider-Man.
 Wander through the manicured gardens and courtyard surrounding the mansion, and catch a glimpse of the impressive fountain and pool.

 7. Sprinkles ATM

 Indulge your sweet tooth 24/7 at the world’s first cupcake ATM, located just outside the famed Sprinkles bakery.
 Like a yummier version of its cash counterpart, this high-tech touchscreen machine grabs your favorite cupcake and dispenses it in seconds.
 No matter what time you visit, you can count on the cupcake ATM to have the signature red velvet cupcake in stock, along with a rotating selection of daily offerings—all restocked throughout the day.

 8. The Cheese Store of Beverly Hills

-The Cheese Store of Beverly Hills may be small, but its selection and aromas are mighty.
-Touted as the “Mecca for cheese aficionados,” the shop, one of the first bona fide cheese shops in the country, has a selection of more than 500 different types of cheeses selected by longtime owner Norbert Wabnig.
+The Cheese Store of Beverly Hills has a selection and aromas that are mighty.
+Touted as the “Mecca for cheese aficionados,” the shop, one of the first bona fide cheese shops in the country, has a selection of more than 500 different types of cheeses selected by the founder Norbert Wabnig.
 To a Cheese Store newbie, the selection can be overwhelming, but the friendly and knowledgeable staff are always happy to help.

 9. Tomoko Japanese Spa